rajadilipkolli/my-spring-boot-experiments/jpa/boot-hibernate2ndlevelcache-sample/README.md

 * We need to explicitly set the querycacheHint to customerqueries for enabling 2nd level cache
 * This is enabled only for SessionFactory(i.e as soon as application is closed it will be deleted)

+### **Caching Collections (One-Many & Many-Many Relations)**

+Collection caching allows you to cache entire collections of associated entities.
+These collections can be part of your domain model, such as one-to-many or many-to-many relationships between entities.

+Collection caching is valuable when dealing with associations between entities that are frequently loaded and where caching can lead to significant performance gains.
+When you enable collection caching, Hibernate caches entire collections, such as lists or sets, associated with an entity.

+When Hibernate caches a collection, it doesn’t cache the entire collection of entities but rather caches the IDs of the entities contained in the collection.

+* Caching only the IDs reduces memory usage compared to caching the entire collection of entities.
+* When a collection is updated, only the relevant IDs need to be invalidated in the cache, rather than the entire collection.
+This minimizes cache invalidation overhead.